 Guidelines to Receive Scholarship Funds

-- Bank First will disburse scholarship funds in equal installments of $2,500 over a duration of four consecutive semesters following initial enrollment, subject to the student meeting the requirements described below.
+- Bank First will disburse scholarship funds in two equal installments of $5,000 per year for the recipient’s freshman and sophomore year of post-secondary school, subject to the student meeting the requirements described below.

 - The first installment will be disbursed during the student’s first semester upon receipt of a tuition statement.
-To receive installments 2 - 4, the scholarship recipient must submit a transcript of their grades to Bank First.
-The student must maintain a minimum cumulative grade point average of 3.0 to receive the funds.
-If a student’s cumulative grade point average drops below 3.0, they forfeit their award for the following semester.
-However, the student will still be eligible to receive funds throughout the future semesters should their grade point average increase to 3.0 or better.
+To receive the second installment for the student’s sophomore year, the recipient must submit a transcript of their grades to Bank First.
+The student must have maintained a minimum cumulative grade point average of 3.0 during their freshman year to receive the funds.
+If the student’s cumulative grade point average dropped below 3.0, they forfeit the remainder of their reward.

 - Tuition statements and transcripts can be mailed to Shannon Klahn at Bank First (Bank First; Attn: Shannon Klahn; P.O.
 Box 10; Manitowoc, WI 54221-0010)

 The application deadline is March 1, 2019.

 - Applications must be submitted to Bank First by March 1, 2019.
 Any applications received after the deadline will not be considered.